 Easwaran Sundaram has served as the Executive Vice President and Chief Digital & Technology Officer of JetBlue Airways Corporation since 2012 and, since January 2016, as Chairman of the Board & Oversight Officer for JetBlue Technology Ventures, a wholly owned subsidiary of JetBlue Airways that incubates, invests in and partners with early stage startups.
 Previously, he was Senior Vice President of Global Supply Chain and Chief Information Officer at Pall Corporation and served in a senior supply chain management role at PSS World Medical - McKesson Corporation.
-Mr. Sundaram also serves as a director of SITA, a private global information technology company providing services to the air transport industry.
+Mr. Sundaram serves as a director of SolarWinds Corporation and a director of SITA, a private global information technology company providing services to the air transport industry.